twilco/widen.github.io/_posts/2015-09-10-future-of-the-web-react-falcor.md

 ]
 ```

-This will be returned to the falcor response handler client-side, which will result in an update of the model cache.
+This will be returned to the Falcor response handler client-side, which will result in an update of the model cache.
 The caller will be provided with these names as well.

 ##### Add a new name record

 Our simple names widget also allows us to add new names.
 I'll cover the client-side portion of this operation shortly.
-First, take a look at the server-side falcor route:
+First, take a look at the server-side Falcor route:

 ```javascript
 {